Aging and Reliability of Quantum Networks: Acknowledgments

-{\it Acknowledgments.---} We thank Jan L.~B\"onsel, Austin Collins, Antariksha Das, Kian van der Enden, Tim Hebenstreit, Patrick Huber, Brian Kennedy, Peter van Loock, and Fabian Zickgraf for discussions.
+We thank Jan L.~B\"onsel, Austin Collins, Antariksha Das, Sophie Egelhaaf, Kian van der Enden, Tim Hebenstreit, Patrick Huber, Brian Kennedy, Peter van Loock, and Fabian Zickgraf for discussions.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, project numbers 447948357 and 440958198), the Sino-German Center for Research Promotion (Project M-0294), the ERC (Consolidator Grant 683107/TempoQ), the German Ministry of Education and Research (Project QuKuK, BMBF Grant No. 16KIS1618K) and the Dutch National Growth Fund, as part of of the Quantum Delta NL program.
-LV thanks the Stiftung der Deutschen Wirtschaft.
+L.V. thanks the Stiftung der Deutschen Wirtschaft and L.T.W. thanks the House of Young Talents of the University of Siegen.